 profiles is explicitly targeted on the command

-line its profiles are enabled automatically so you don’t need to enable them
+line its profiles are started automatically so you don't need to start them

 manually.
 This can be used for one-off services and debugging tools.